chadmando/cleandir/cleandir/README.md

 ## Requirements
-Cleandir was written in python 3.6.5 (macOS) and tested on Windows 10 x64 using python 3.7.1 It has not been run using legacy python.
+Cleandir was written in python 3.6.5 (macOS) and tested on Windows 10 x64 using python 3.7.1 It has not been tested using legacy python.

 ## What operating systems is cleandir made for?
 Because cleandir is written in pure python, it can but used anywhere python is installed.
+* Linux
+* Mac
+* Windows

 ## What does cleandir do?
 cleandir attempts to organize a folder by grouping select files